Home > Skin Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

-The following stages are used for nonmelanoma skin cancer that is not on the eyelid:
+The following stages are used for basal cell carcinoma and squamous cell carcinoma of the skin that is on the head or neck but not on the eyelid:

 Stage 0 (Carcinoma in Situ)

-In stage 0, abnormal cells are found in the squamous cell or basal cell layer of the epidermis (topmost layer of the skin).
+In stage 0, abnormal cells are found in the squamous cell or basal cell layer of the epidermis.
 These abnormal cells may become cancer and spread into nearby normal tissue.
 Stage 0 is also called carcinoma in situ.

-In stage IV, one of the following is true:
+In stage IV, one of the following is found:

-The following stages are used for nonmelanoma skin cancer on the eyelid:
+The following stages are used for basal cell carcinoma and squamous cell carcinoma of the skin on the eyelid:

-In stage 0, abnormal cells are found in the epidermis (topmost layer of the skin).
+In stage 0, abnormal cells are found in the epidermis, usually in the basal cell layer.
 These abnormal cells may become cancer and spread into nearby normal tissue.
 Stage 0 is also called carcinoma in situ.

-Treatment is based on the type of nonmelanoma skin cancer or other skin condition diagnosed:
+Treatment depends on the type of skin cancer or other skin condition diagnosed:

 Basal cell carcinoma